Personal Loan Documents: What You Need To Get A Personal Loan

 While organizing your personal loan documents is key, there are other actions to check off your pre-application to-do list.
 Before hitting “send” on your loan application, be sure to consider the following ways to get a personal loan.

-Lower Your Debt-To-Income Ratio
+A Low Debt-To-Income Ratio

 Your debt-to-income ratio (DTI) is the percentage of your monthly income that’s used to pay down existing debt.
 Loan lenders examine your DTI to determine your current level of debt and how it could affect your ability to repay a new loan.
 If your DTI is above 36%, you may have difficulty securing a loan.